Status:

 FLORIDA CRACKER CATTLE

-Florida Crackers were shaped primarily by natural selection in an environment generally hostile to cattle.
-This resulted in a heat-tolerant breed that is long-lived, resistant to parasites and diseases, and productive on the low-quality forage found on the grasslands and in the swamps of the Deep South.
-It was not until the importation of India’s Zebu cattle and the development of the American Brahman in the 1900s that the Florida Cracker had competition from other heat-tolerant cattle.
-Not long afterwards, the development of parasiticides and other medications allowed British and European breeds to survive in the Deep South, thus diversifying the population of cattle in Florida.
+Florida Crackers were shaped ¬primarily by natural selection in an environment generally hostile to cattle.
+This resulted in a humid- and heat-tolerant breed that is long-lived, resistant to parasites and diseases, and productive on the low-quality forage found on the grasslands and in the swamps of the Deep South.
+It was not until the importation of India’s Zebu cattle and the development of the American Brahman in the early 1900s that the Florida Cracker had competition from other heat-tolerant cattle.
+A few decades later, the development of parasiticides and other medications allowed British and European breeds to survive in the Deep South, thus diversifying the cattle raised in Florida.
 This influx of new breeds nearly caused the extinction of the Florida Cracker.

-By the mid-1900s, most purebred cows had been crossbred, first to Brahmas and then to British and European breeds.
+By the mid-1900s, most purebred Florida Cracker cows had been crossbred, first to Brahmas and then to British and European breeds.
 The Cracker cow provided the maternal ability and hardiness necessary for crossbreeding programs to succeed and the genetic distance between the Florida Cracker and other breeds created exceptional hybrid vigor in the offspring.
-The credit for success, however, was always given to the “improved” breeds, and the Florida Cracker was largely abandoned.
+The credit for success, however, was always given to the “improved” breeds, and the Florida Cracker was largely abandoned, seen as a relic of older times.
 It was only through the efforts of a few Florida families, stubbornly resistant to “progress,” that the breed survived in its pure form.

 As would be expected of cattle adapted to the heat, Florida Cracker cattle are smaller, with cows ranging in size from 600-800 lbs. and bulls about 800-1200 lbs.
 The very small dwarf type, called “Guineas” weigh no more than 500 lbs.
-(Guinea Crackers were highly regarded as milk producers.)
-They exhibit the angular conformation typical of Spanish cattle adapted to harsh conditions.
+Guinea Crackers were once highly regarded as milk producers.
+Florida Cracker cattle exhibit the angular conformation typical of Spanish cattle adapted to harsh conditions.
 The larger varieties are more likely to have descended from the Cracker cattle in the northern region selected for a larger size and more of a “beef type” conformation.
-The larger type may also include what are called “Piney Woods” cattle in Georgia, Alabama, and Mississippi.

 The breed is hardy and strong, parasite resistant and self-sufficient, and able to survive on the rough pasture and swamp forage of the South.
 They are good mothers, long-lived, and easy keepers.
-As a triple-purpose breed, they are a good choice for a family farm as not only can they provide meat and milk, but they make outstanding oxen.
+As a triple-purpose breed, they are a good choice for a family farm.
+Not only can they provide meat and milk, but they make outstanding oxen.
+The Florida Cracker’s combination of no-nonsense traits can work to its advantage for sustainable beef production, and they have gained attention for their hardiness, history, and quality of the beef.

 The state of Florida has been a leader in the conservation and promotion of the Florida Cracker breed in the latter half of the 20th century.
 Cracker cattle are considered a living part of Florida history, and herds have been maintained in several state parks and forests.
-The state has supported the establishment of the Florida Cracker Cattle Association and a breed registry, which is operated by The Livestock Conservancy.
-The Florida Cracker cattle breed is still quite rare, but its prospects are brighter than they have been in a long time.
+The state has supported the Florida Cracker Cattle Association and a breed registry.

 Did you know: